 Is Polk Audio an American Company?

-Most of the company’s products are speakers, which they began manufacturing in the USA in the mid-70s that usually showed an incredible level of product quality concerning their first copies.
+Most of the company’s products are speakers, which they began manufacturing in the USA in the mid-70s, usually showing an incredible level of product quality concerning their first copies.
 So, as with AKG, Polk Audio had decades of original nation-made products and later shifted their production facilities aiming for better cost-effective prices.
 However, in some cases, this can impact product quality.

 In that sense, Polk Audio was already globalizing its production two decades ago, which is probably well-optimized today, with production happening primarily in China.
 Still, not only has production changed in the last two decades concerning Polk Audio in general, but its primary roots disappeared from Baltimore after a complete management change that took place in 2015.